This Committee is providing expert advice on recreational water quality.

 Terms of Reference

 Recreational water quality is an important issue requiring a specialist committee to provide technical advice and expertise to NHMRC.
 This is part of NHMRC’s commitment in its current Corporate Plan to maintain a leadership role in the development of public and environmental health advice.

 - Develop a risk management framework for recreational water for inclusion in the Guidelines

-- Oversee and provide expert advice on the evidence evaluation (reviews) to inform the updating of the Guidelines.
+- Oversee and provide expert advice on the evidence evaluation (reviews) to inform the updating of the Guidelines

 - Provide rapid scientific and technical advice to the CEO of the NHMRC on current and emerging health issues relating to recreational water quality in Australia, as required.